MUCollective/multiverse/README.md

-We can use the [*multiverse code blocks*](https://mucollective.github.io/multiverse/articles/multiverse-in-rmd.html) instead of the regular `r` code block to write code inside a multiverse object (see  for more details on using the multiverse with RMarkdown).
+We can use the [*multiverse code blocks*](https://mucollective.github.io/multiverse/articles/multiverse-in-rmd.html) instead of the regular `r` code block to write code inside a multiverse object (see for more details on using the multiverse code blocks with RMarkdown).
 This allows you to write more concise code and is more consistent with the interactive programming interface of RStudio.
 A *multiverse code block* is a custom engine designed to work with the multiverse package, to implement the multiverse analyses.
 Below we show how the same code from above can be implemented using the *multiverse code block*

     ```{multiverse default-m-1, inside = M}
     # here we just create the variable `df` in the multiverse
     df <- df_durante

     # here, we perform two `mutate` operations in the multiverse.
     # although they could have been chained, this illustrates
     # how multiple variables can be declared together using the `{}`